 - Automatic Cache Purge – Enabled

-- Excluding URLs – Here is where you can specify certain URLs on your website that you don’t want to be cached to keep them dynamic.
+- Exclude URLs from Caching – Here is where you can specify certain URLs on your website that you don’t want to be cached to keep them dynamic.

 In order to enable these through your SG Optimizer plugin, let’s first make sure the backend is set up properly on your SiteGround hosting.